Skip to content

 Can you eat wilted kale?

-It’s not recommended to eat wilted kale.
+I don't recommended eating wilted kale raw.
 It won’t have the same flavor or texture as fresh kale.
 So, try to revive it.
 Cut off the stems and place them in water for about eight hours.
 That should revitalize your kale, making it crispy and delicious!
+If you aren't able to, try cooking it in a soup.

 How to Prevent Kale from Wilting